credify-pte-ltd/bnpl-skeleton-nodejs/README.md

   - This handles webhook requests from Credify.
 You are supposed to register this endpoint on serviceX Dashboard.
 - `[POST] /v1/offers`
   - This fetches active offers for a requesting claim provider.
 This list is filtered with data receiver's DB.
+- `[POST] /v1/api/claims/push`
+  - This does not do any specific operations.
+Following [this spec](https://api-servicex-integration.credify.one/#tag/Markets/paths/~1api~1claims~1push/post).
-- `[GET] /v1/bnpl/orders/:orderId/redirect`
+- `[GET] /v1/api/bnpl/orders/:orderId/redirect`
   - This returns BNPL completion page.
 Service Providers redirect users to this URL when BNPL authorization is done.
+Check [this spec](https://api-servicex-integration.credify.one/#tag/Markets-using-BNPL/paths/~1api~1bnpl~1orders~1%7BorderId%7D~1redirect/get).

 ## How to use with Docker